-We conducted a number of additional tests to compare the convergence of the FDS-IKS versus the FDS-MKS as higher weight is given to the observations.
-These were named PD2 and PD3, corresponding to $\sum{i=1}^{p} w_i = 3$ and $\sum{i=1}^{p} w_i = 5$, respectively.
+We conducted a number of aditional tests to compare the convergence of the FDS-IKS versus the FDS-MKS as higher weight is given to the observations.
+These were named PD2 and PD3, corresponding to $\Sigma{i=1}^p w_i = 3$, and $\Sigma{i=1}^p w_i = 5$, respectively.
 As these weights increase, the effect of the regularization by \mathcal{J}b decreases, and one can expect the convergence of the Gauss-Newton scheme (the FDS-IKS) to be more difficult.
-A few of these additional tests evaluate how and/or if the convergence of the FDS-IKS can be improved (mostly in a low-regularization situation) by increasing the number of perturbations per parameter (that is, the ensemble size).
-The results of these additional tests are briefly described here and expanded in Appendix A.
+A few of these aditional tests evaluate how/if the convergence of the FDS-IKS can be improved (mostly in a low-regularization situation) by increasing the number of perturbations per parameter (that is, the ensemble size).
+The results of these aditional tests are briefly described here and expanded in Appendix A.